 But you directed “TURP”?
 How do you go from cinematography to directing?

 “That was a fortunate coincidence.
 All the projects I worked at in school were all linked to cinematography.
-But the final year project is to direct your own short-film in five days, and I had already directed my own five-minute mini-short in the first year.
-One of the assignments on the first year was to write a short story, that got good grades and reviews, and was even published by the school.
-On the second semester, for the mini-short assignment, I decided to work on that story and bring it to film [it was like version 0 of “TURP”].
+But for the final year project, you have to direct your own short-film in five days, and I had already directed my own five-minute mini-short in the first year.
+One of the assignments in the first year was to write a short story that got good grades and reviews and was even published by the school.
+In the second semester, for the mini-short assignment, I decided to work on that story and bring it to film [it was like version 0 of “TURP”].
 Unfortunately, I flunked that class.
-When I asked my teachers for feedback, one of them, Gonçalo Galvão Teles, told me the story was too good for a five-minute short film, and that I should develop it further for my final year assignment.”
+When I asked my teachers for feedback, one of them, Gonçalo Galvão Teles, told me the story was too good for a five-minute short film and that I should develop it further for my final year assignment.”